colincam/chef-web-docs/README.md

 ## The next fastest way

-If your change involves edits to multiple topics, or if you make changes frequently, you'll want to fork this repo in GitHib, clone it on your workstation, and make pull requests from commits you push to your forked repo.
+If your change involves edits to multiple topics, or if you contribute frequently, you'll want to fork this repo in GitHib, clone it on your workstation, and make pull requests from commits you push to your forked repo.
 To clone, use

 ```bash
     git clone https://github.com/chef/chef-web-docs.git